jeedorsa/FSD-in-AI/README.md

-# machine-sintetic
+# Feature selection of sintetic dataset for GAN and computer vision applications
-This is a project about generation of datasets for machine learning classifications of images.
+This is our project (FERRAN-JESUS) students of USM in Chile about dataset sintetic in application for deep learning.
-Log 17/apr
-Construccion framework
-Generación de datasets sinteticos
-Machine learning
-Vision por computador
-Github (Check)
-Autodes 3DS Max, instalarlo y aprender a manejar lo basico.
-Consulta sobre

-SqueezeNet Diego
-ResNet Ferran
-Xception Jesus